anantn/anantn.github.io/_posts/2023/2023-04-05-quick-sd-install-guide.md

 You can substitute `--opt-sdp-no-mem-attention` with just `--opt-sdp-attention` for even faster performance at the cost of some non-determinism (you may not be able to recreate the exact image even with the same seed).

+To squeeze even more performance out of Stable Diffusion, if you are on WSL, consider disabling ["Hardware-accelerated GPU scheduling"](https://www.majorgeeks.com/content/page/hardware_accelerated_gpu_scheduling.html) from your Windows Settings.
+This may impact performance of Games running natively on Windows though, YMMV.

 ## Things to try

 Now that you have a basic set up, you can start to explore all the knobs presented to you in the UI.
 Here are some things to try: